DataDog/integrations-core/haproxy/README.md

 ##### Using Prometheus

-The check supports a newer implementation starting with HAProxy version 2 (enterprise version 1.9rc1) that is based on a Prometheus endpoint:
+The recommended way to setup this integration is by enabling the Prometheus endpoint on HAProxy.
+This endpoint is built into HAProxy starting version 2 (enterprise version 1.9rc1).
+If you are using an older version, consider setting up the [HAProxy Prometheus exporter][17], or alternatively setup the legacy socket-based integration described in the next section.

 1. Configure your `haproxy.conf` using the [official guide][16].

 2. [Enable](#configuration) the setting `use_prometheus` in `haproxy.d/conf.yaml`.

-3. [Restart HAProxy to enable the stats endpoint][3].
+3. [Restart HAProxy to enable the Prometheus endpoint][3].

-Note: The prometheus endpoint can also be set in prior version using the [HAProxy exporter][17]
+Note: The prometheus endpoint can also be set in prior versions using the [HAProxy exporter][17].

 ##### Using the stats endpoint

+Note: this configuration strategy is provided as a reference for legacy users.
+If you are setting up the integration for the first time, consider using the Prometheus-based strategy described in the previous section.

 The Agent collects metrics via a stats endpoint: